domichal/launcher/README.md

 If you tried to organise things your way on GameShell previously, you know that now it should be time for some folder traversing to be done to move icons where they should be.
 Sure you can do that, but guess what, you don't have to!

 **mylauncher** is modified to look for icons in application launcher parent folders, so for all the items put in ``GameSh>`` if the icons aren't there, it will look in ``myMenu`` too.
 By default it searches up to two levels up, so if you want to grow big trees in your menu, you will need to increase this value - look for this line: ``allowed = "../.."`` in the ``skin manager.py``.

+Ok, it's time to restart.
+Your gameshell should boot into **mylauncher** now.

 # Configuration